Life Lines

 D=Defibrillation

-To understand each step we will break them down.
-The Primary assessment will be put into practice, should you attend a Life Lines work shop
+To understand each step, we will break them down.
+The Primary assessment will be put into practice, should you attend a Life Lines workshop

 Page 2 Session 3- DRABC